wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ### Cost vs. Performance Scaling

 Running 10 clusters in serverless mode is prohibitively expensive while only handling about 35 requests per second.
-The relationship between resources and performance shows diminishing returns: a 5x increase in cluster capacity (from 2 to 10) only returned a ~4x increase in throughput (from 9 to 35 req/s).
-This makes each additional request served progressively more expensive as you scale.

-For most API workloads, this cost structure doesn't make sense compared to alternatives like dedicated operational databases, such as PostgreSQL.
+This cost structure doesn't cut it for our use case.
+We are better off investigating OLTP alternatives such as PostgreSQL, which are desinged for these type of use cases.
+The price of running a large PostgreSQL cluster with a read replica is prabably priced similarly to the 2 serverless cluster setup in databricks while being able to handle a much larger load of requests per second.

-Databricks offers managed solutions such as [LakeBase](https://www.databricks.com/product/lakebase) which is a managed Postgres database where you can easily sync data from the warehouse.
+The only issue with serving from an external database is that you need to figure out the data pipelines to move data out of Databricks and into this operational store.
+Databricks offers [LakeBase](https://www.databricks.com/product/lakebase) which is a managed Postgres database where you can easily sync data from the warehouse.

 ### Query Complexity Determines Viability

-Not all queries behave the same under load.
-The tests clearly showed this:
-- Simple queries (like Query B) stayed fast even as more users were added.
-Median latency (p50) barely changed, around 480 ms, across all tests.
-- Complex queries (like Query A) slowed down dramatically as load increased.
-The slowest 1% of queries (p99) went from being twice as slow at baseline to 10–20 times slower under heavy load.
+As we seen in the results, the more resource intensive queries scale worse under load as compared to the simpler query.

-For operational use cases, simple queries might work directly against the data warehouse if you don’t mind the cost.
-But complex queries quickly become a bottleneck, making the warehouse unsuitable for high-volume, low-latency API workloads.
+You could justify creating an API hitting the SQL Warehouse directly if the query is simple and you don't mind the cost.
+On the other hand, complex queries quickly become a bottleneck, making the warehouse unsuitable for this use case.

 ## Summary

-Databricks is an OLAP data lake, where tables is stored in columnar format, which optimised for analytical use cases.
-The SQL data warehouse is not opitimised for use cases that require a high volume of requests with very low latency.

-This investigation has showed that connecting to Databricks Directily via the SQL Warehouse is not scalable solution to serve a high volume of requests when integrating with downstream applications such as user facing applications.

-For this we are better off using an OLTP database like Postgres where we can leverage indexes to make queries really fast and it can scale to thousands of requests per second.
-It will also be cheaper to run.
+In this post I've load tested the Databricks SQL Warehouse to explore whether it can power user-facing APIs by serving data directly from the warehouse

+This experiment has showed us something we already knew: OLAP databases are not a good fit for high-volume, low-latency workloads.
+That's what OLTP databases are for.
+This seems quite obvious in hindsight, but if nothing else this experiments reinforces why this is true.

-I hope you have found this investigation interesting, see you next time.
+I hope you've enjoyed it, see you next time.